Pablo Hasel: Spanish police arrest rapper | DW | 16.02.2021

 Hasel, whose real name is Pablo Rivadulla, announced on Monday on Twitter: "I'm locked inside the University of Lleida with quite a few supporters so they'll have to break in if they want to arrest me and put me in prison."

-He also published several tweets condemning his conviction for writing tweets, including on Tuesday morning: "Tweets for which I'm going to be jailed in a few minutes or hours.
+He also published several tweets condemning his conviction, adding on Tuesday morning: "Tweets for which I'm going to be jailed in a few minutes or hours.
 Literally for explaining reality.
 Tomorrow it could be you."

 A Catalan police spokesman told news agency AFP that officers entered then university early Tuesday "to enforce the judicial ruling" on his arrest.